 Classroom Accommodations

 If you have registered your accommodations with the Blundon Centre, those accommodations are communicated to your instructors.
-They will work with you to ensure your accommodations are provided in the remote or online learning environment, where appropriate.
+They will work with you to ensure your accommodations are provided.

 If you have questions about how your accommodations will work in each course, we encourage you to speak with your instructor.
 You can always speak to your Accessibility Advisor if you any further questions.
 If you don't know who your Advisor is, simply email blundon@mun.ca and we'd be glad to help.